ConzorKingKong/cloud-storage/README.md

     ```

     #### Serverless

     To deploy using serverless add a [`serverless.yml`](https://serverless.com/framework/docs/providers/cloudflare/) file.

 5. Run `npm install`

 6. Now some weird steps that I hope to change...

     a.
 Commit files changes to run linter

     b.
-Rename `package.json.template` to overwrite `package.json`.
-The syntax in the package.json that you should commit should include ` "name": "{{ project-name }}",` which when you run #5 and #a will cause errors.
+Rename name in package.json to `"name": "{{ project-name }}",`.

-    c. now just commit the package.json and bypass linter `git add package.json && git commit --amend --no-verify`
+    c.
+This will cause errors when you run #5 and #a, so now commit the package.json and bypass linter `git add package.json && git commit --amend --no-verify`

 7. Add the template to the template gallery after having it approved